BertilBraun/Advanced-Techniques-in-Chess-Engines/README.md

 ### 2. NeuralNetChessBot (Subfolder: `NeuralNetChessBot`)

-This project introduces a neural network-based evaluator within a basic chess engine framework.
+This project introduces a neural network-based evaluator within a basic chess bot framework.
 It aims to explore the impact of replacing traditional, handcrafted evaluation methods with a machine learning model trained to understand and assess chess positions.

 **Key Features**: